Trauma-Informed Play Therapy in Hopkins, Minnesota

 02

-Play therapy supports emotional expression, regulation, and confidence, with parent support integrated to promote growth at home and school.
+Play sessions support emotional expression, regulation, and confidence, with parent support integrated to promote growth at home and school.

 03